 We recommend doing a backup of your WordPress site (files and data) before modifying any files.
-If you don’t want to back up your data manually, then consider using the services of a professional, or use backup plugins.
+If you don’t want to back up your data manually, then get support services from a WordPress professional, or use WordPress backup plugins.

-Learn about a great WordPress backup plugin that we recommend using to completely automate your site backups here:
+You can learn more about a great WordPress backup plugin that can automate your backup process here:

 How To Configure File Permission Settings On Your Server